mitghi/jetro/README.md

 let output: Option<Output> = values.from_index(0);
 ```

-Jetro can be used in Web Browser by compiling down to WASM.
-Visit [Jetro Web](https://jetro.io)
+# architecture

-to try it online.
+Jetro consists of a parser, context wrapper which manages traversal and evaluation of each step of user input and a runtime for dynamic functions.
+The future version will support user-defined functions.

 # example

-Jetro combines access path with functions which operate on those values matched within the pipeline.
+Jetro combines access path with functions which operate on values matched within the pipeline.

 By convention, functions are denoted using # operator.
 Functions can be composed.